 - The main text of the essay should be double spaced and in 12 point font, with no additional spacing between paragraphs or sections.
 Footnotes should be single spaced and in 10 point font, unindented (except in the case of a subsequent paragraph contained in the note; in that case the first sentence of the new paragraph should be indented), with a single blank space separating each note.
 A single space should separate the number of the note from its text.
 The full name of authors along with complete titles as they appear in the respective publication of sourced material should be cited in the initial reference.
-“Ibid” should be used for repeat sources in consecutive notes.
-Only the author’s last name followed by a shortened title and page number(s) should be used when referencing a repeat source in non-consecutive notes.
+“Ibid” should not be used for repeat sources in consecutive notes.
+Only the author’s last name followed by a shortened title and page number(s) should be used when referencing a repeat source.
 Indented quotations should be single spaced.
 Margins of at least 1 in. are to be left on all edges of the paper.

 - Headings and Sub-headings should be left-aligned, and non-numbered.
 First-level headings should be in bold, with each main word capitalized.
 Second-level headings should be in italics only, with each main word capitalized.
 Any third-level headings should also be in italics, but with only the first word capitalized, and set at the beginning of the first paragraph of the section followed immediately by a period (rather than as a separate line above).